Why Study Astronomy Online with Swinburne University of Technology (SUT)?

 Swinburne astronomy news

-For example, SAO Student Slawomir (aka Suavi) Lipinski had one of his astronomy images projected onto Brisbane's William Jolly Bridge as a part of "Stargazing Live, 2018".
-Or, your SAO Instructor Alister Graham reported here on his work with Hubble and Chandra space telescope data, revealing a cosmic romance discussed further by the USA SyFy Channel's SyFy WIRE.
+For example, SAO Student Slawomir (aka Suavi) Lipinski had one of his astronomy images projected onto Brisbane's William Jolly Bridge as a part of "Stargazing Live".
+Or, SAO Instructor Alister Graham reported here on his work with Hubble and Chandra space telescope data, revealing a cosmic romance discussed further by the USA SyFy Channel's SyFy WIRE.

 SAO home base.
 The Advanced Manufacturing and Design Centre (AMDC), Swinburne's Hawthorn campus, Melbourne.